edwardsph/Website/content/in-depth.md

 to be used in more flexible ways.

 Most importantly, Linked Data Fragments and Linked Data Platform are **orthogonal**;
-a server can offer basic Linked Data Fragments, while also implementing the Linked Data Platform read-write interface.
+a server can offer Triple Pattern Fragments, while also implementing the Linked Data Platform read-write interface.

 ## How will _Linked Data Fragments_ evolve? {#evolve}
-At the moment, we have proposed basic Linked Data Fragments, accompanied by a [server](/software/#server) and [client](/software/#client) implementation.
+At the moment, we have proposed Triple Pattern Fragments, accompanied by a [server](/software/#server) and [client](/software/#client) implementation.
 They already indicate that querying with such fragments is a viable strategy.